What Are Checkpoint Inhibitors for Mesothelioma?

 Pembrolizumab (Keytruda®)

-Keytruda has been shown to help pleural and peritoneal mesothelioma patients live longer.
-It was approved by the FDA for use as a second-line treatment in select cases of mesothelioma in 2020.
+Keytruda was approved by the FDA as a first-line treatment for advanced cases of pleural mesothelioma in September 2024.

-Pleural mesothelioma patients who received Keytruda and chemotherapy lived for 17.3 months — over a month longer than those treated with just chemotherapy — according to a December 2023 report published in The Lancet.
+According to a published in The Lancet, pleural mesothelioma patients who received Keytruda and chemotherapy lived for 17.3 months — over a month longer than those treated with just chemotherapy.

 Peritoneal mesothelioma patients treated with Keytruda had a median overall survival of 20.9 months in a March 2023 study published in Oncology.